Passive Income vs Active Income: What’s the Difference?

 Earning Passive Income Online

 Thanks to the internet, we have a whole new way to earn passive income.
-Any skills that you use at work, or hobbies that you have can be used to create passive income online.
+Any skills that you use at work or hobbies can be used to create passive income online.
 Here are a few ways to get your feet wet:

 Start a blog.

-Blogs earn income in multiple ways, including: ads, affiliate sales, sponsored posts, and products that you create and sell, just to name a few.
+Blogs earn income in multiple ways, including ads, affiliate sales, sponsored posts, and products that you create and sell, to name a few.
 The beauty of a blog is that you get to choose what methods you want to pursue to earn income.
-Plus, there’s nothing like earning money while you sleep, and waking up to new sales in the morning!
+Plus, there’s nothing like making money while you sleep and waking up to new sales in the morning!